wikimedia/mediawiki-extensions-PasswordlessLogin/README.md

 The extension verifies the login to the MediaWiki application by answering a randomly generated challenge with a pre-shared secret key, hashed by a modern and secure hash algorithm.

+This extension requires the [gd PHP extension](https://www.php.net/manual/de/book.image.php) to be installed in order to generate a QR Code for a user to pair their device.

 ## Android app

 This extension requires an app being installed on the users smartphone.